The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 Think of it this way: $\sigma^2_{\text{implied}}$ is what the market expects the variance to be. $\sigma^2_{\text{realized}}$ is what actually happens.
 The difference is the premium that option buyers pay over fair value.

 Carr and Wu (2009) documented that this spread is persistently positive.
 Put buyers pay more than fair value on average.
 The reason is that investors are willing to overpay for crash protection, the same way homeowners overpay for fire insurance relative to the expected loss from fire.
-Bollerslev, Tauchen, and Zhou (2009) went further: they showed that the VRP is not just a cost.
-It predicts future stock returns.
+Bollerslev, Tauchen, and Zhou (2009) went further: they showed that the VRP is not just a cost: it predicts future stock returns.
 When the gap between implied and realized variance is wide, future equity returns tend to be higher.
 The same force that makes puts expensive (fear of crashes) also drives the equity premium that the stock portion of the portfolio earns.

 AQR’s argument stops here.
 Puts lose money on average.
 Therefore they hurt portfolio performance.